SWATCHTON/SWATCHTON/README.md

  ⚠️ UMMM IM A Fictionkin and Im kina mentally ill sorray Doubles dni! . (sorry I love you Too my fellow Twins I just cant handle it)
   OTHER spamton skins Uhm IWC I gueess? as long as you dont try to idfk "One Up" me as ""The Real Spamton"" ok Twin... we're Twins okay.
-Hi Twin. <3 Dont be strange
+Hi Twin. <3
+   * Dont be strange btw.
+Pleaseee dont like.
+Idk.
+Try to be sexual towards me becaise i have a spamton skin out/im a fictionkin.
+Or maybe dont int at all if youre like Into me.
+Its A little uncomfortable.
+And yes I do i/me The fictional character I cant not because im #mentallyill sorry

  ⚠️ Basic dni + DARK/PROSHIP/COMSHIP WATEVER THE FUCK ELSE DNI!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 Or if youre gonna call MY comfort ship A proship EEYIKES GET AWAY FROM ME YOURE INSANE!!!!!!!!!!!!!! ❌❌❌❌❌